 Custom-composed images are used to represent almost all objects including characters, backgrounds, and even animations in most 2D games.
 For this reason, the proper support of image operations is core to 2D game engines.
 A game typically works with an image in three distinct stages: loading, rendering, and unloading.

 Loading is the reading of the image from the hard drive of the web server into the client’s system main memory, where it is processed and stored in the graphics subsystem.
 Rendering occurs during gameplay when the loaded image is drawn continuously to represent the respective game objects.
 Unloading happens when an image is no longer required by the game and the associated resources are reclaimed for future uses.
-Because of the slower response time of the hard drive and the potentially large amount of data that must be transferred and processed, loading images can be slower than real time.
+Because of the slower response time of the hard drive and the potentially large amount of data that must be transferred and processed, loading images can take a noticeable amount of time.
 This, together with the fact that, just like the objects that images represent, the usefulness of an image is usually associated with individual game level, image loading and unloading operations typically occur during game-level transitions.
 To optimize the number of loading and unloading operations, it is a common practice to combine multiple lower-resolution images and form a single larger image.
 This larger image is referred to as a sprite sheet.

 To represent objects, images with meaningful drawings are pasted, or mapped, on simple geometries.
 For example, a horse in a game can be represented by a square that is mapped with an image of a horse.
 In this way, a game developer can manipulate the transformation of the square to control the horse.
 This mapping of images on geometries is referred to as texture mapping in computer graphics.